spirit-code/spirit/README.md

 > - Gottfried Wilhelm Leibniz

 *Our goal is to build such machines*.
-The core library of the *Spirit* framework provides an **easy to use API**, which can be used from almost any programming language, and includes ready-to-use python bindings.
+The core library of the *Spirit* framework provides an **easy to use API**, which can be embedded into almost any programming language, and includes ready-to-use python bindings.
-A **powerful desktop user interface** is available, providing real-time visualisation and control of parameters.
+A **powerful desktop user interface** is available, providing real-time visualisation and control over system parameters.

 ### *Physics Features*

-- Atomistic Spin Lattice Heisenberg Model including also DMI and dipole-dipole
+- Atomistic Spin Lattice [Heisenberg Model](core/docs/Hamiltonian.md) including among others DMI and dipole-dipole
 - **Spin Dynamics simulations** obeying the [Landau-Lifschitz-Gilbert equation](https://en.wikipedia.org/wiki/Landau%E2%80%93Lifshitz%E2%80%93Gilbert_equation)
 - Direct **Energy minimisation** with different solvers